uilianries/imgui/Incoming-Work.md

 ## Misc

 - Inputs: Provide a standard IO queue system for apps to not miss events on low framerate without requiring app code to do it.
+See [imgui_io_queue.cpp](https://gist.github.com/ocornut/8417344f3506790304742b07887adf9f]) gist.
 - Widgets: Design a way to represent and interact "mixed values" for when a multi-selection set have differing values and the widget represents them.
 - Selection: Range-selection/multi-selection API (to support Shift+Click, Shift+Arrow, etc.).
 - Layout: various layout helpers/improvements (alignment, layout variations for common widgets).